exercism/pharo-smalltalk/exercises/flatten-array/README.md

 ## Hint

-Without using the built-in flattening method, you can easily derive your own, but you will need to differeniate between what is a collection and what is not
+Without using the built-in flattening method, you can derive your own, but you will need to differentiate between what is a collection and what is not.
+Alternatively, if you decide to use the built-in flattening methods, you will need to create a new Stream type to override incorrect behaviour.

 ## Downloading